JacobNiebling/Veyra-Text-and-Video-Chat-System/README.md

   timestamp: { type: Date, default: Date.now },
 });
 ```
-This represents a message sent winthin a group's channel, includes the group and channel it belongs to, sender information, avatar/images, message text and a timestamp.
+This represents a message sent within a group's channel, includes the group and channel it belongs to, sender information, avatar/images, message text and a timestamp.

 ## Angular Architecture
 **Components:**